-On behalf of the San Francisco Bay Trail Project, I applaud the East Bay Regional Park District's emphasis on health, outdoor activity and green transportation.
+I applaud the East Bay Regional Park District's emphasis on health and outdoor activity.
 With that in mind, I am writing in support of the East Bay Regional Park District's application for a Community Transformation Grant (CTG).

 One of the key elements which make the East San Francisco Bay area a healthy and vibrant place to live is the tremendous asset of the East Bay Regional Park District.
-With 112,000 acres of accessible parkland, 1,200 miles of trails - including over 200 miles of paved trails which serve as a transportation alternative making it easier for commuters and students to get to mass transit hubs - the District plays a critical role in both the physical and mental wellness of our region, as well as providing a substantial health and quality of life benefit.
+With 112,000 acres of accessible parkland, 1,200 miles of trails and thousands of education, recreation and interpretive programs - the District plays a critical role in both the physical and mental wellness of our region, as well as providing a substantial health and quality of life benefit.
 Indeed, the District has been a preventative health care provider in the East Bay for 78 years.

 Over the years, the District has supported the international Healthy Parks, Healthy People (HPHP) initiative - the only regional or local government to do so in the United States.
 In support of HPHP, the District proposes to lead a multi-sector collaborative - the Get Outdoors!
 (GO!)
 Network for Healthy Kids - to further strengthen the relationship between health, education and outdoor activity providers.
 The GO!
-Network brings together the Oakland Unified School District, West Contra Costa County Unified School District, Alameda County Office of Education, Children's Hospital in Oakland, the U.C.
-Berkeley Center for Weight and Health, and EcoVillage (a regional non-profit focusing on sustainable, healthy food and nutrition).
-This well-rounded collaborative uniquely addresses the CTG strategic directive number two - Active Living and Healthy Eating - in the impacted communities of Oakland and Richmond, California.
+Network brings together the West Contra Costa County Unified School District, Oakland Unified School District, the U.C.
+Berkeley Center for Weight and Health, Children's Hospital in Oakland, Alameda County Office of Education and EcoVillage (a Richmond-based, regional non-profit focusing on sustainable, healthy food and nutrition).
+This well-rounded collaborative uniquely addresses the CTG strategic directive number two - Active Living and Healthy Eating - in the impacted communities of Richmond and Oakland, California.

 The GO!
 Network has several key components.
 It embraces the Full Service Community School and District model - a model which promotes schools as sites to holistically meet student, family and community needs.
 This component will implement Parks Prescription strategies to train teachers and school district staff in the health related value of outdoor activity, and, importantly, where there are opportunities to take advantage of regional park related activities.
 The GO!
 Network also seeks to promote and institutionalize the model California Children's Outdoor Bill of Rights (COBOR) - a statewide resolution which recommends ten outdoor activities every child has the "right" to experience before the age of 14.
 Included in this component is the District's third grade Kids Healthy Outdoors Challenge curriculum - a thoughtful approach for teachers to implement the concepts of COBOR by ensuring they align with curriculum standards.
 The GO!
 Network will also shed light on transportation and policy barriers which can literally keep kids from experiencing the outdoors.
-The District and its partners will work with other stakeholders - including our organization - to address those challenges.
-The San Francisco Bay Trail Project would welcome the opportunity to advise the collaborative on transportation related matters.
+The District and its' partners will work with other stakeholders to address those challenges.
 Ultimately, the GO!
 Network will provide a concrete example of a truly transformative, replicable model to promote outdoor activity, increase communitywide awareness of opportunities to move outside, fund collaborations and reduce park access barriers.

 Currently, the District's facilities are used by 14 million visitors a year.
-Expanding the District's reach into our education and health care communities will further enhance the wellness and health of the East Bay - particularly in the urban corridors of Oakland and Richmond where families have limited safe outdoor options.
+Expanding the District's reach into our education and health care communities will further enhance the wellness and health of the East Bay - particularly in the urban corridors of Richmond and Oakland where families have limited safe outdoor options.